NinjaBot

 You wouldn't start a road trip without checking your fuel gauge.
 So why would you start injecting peptides without knowing your baseline health markers?

+Blood testing before peptide use isn't just about safety—it's about optimization.
+Without baseline data, you can't measure whether your protocol is actually working.
 You can't identify potential issues before they become problems.
 And you can't make informed adjustments to dosing or timing.

 Why Blood Testing Matters Before Peptides